Planning for a Delightful Homeschool Year

 Full disclosure.
 I stink at meal planning.
 I have tried multiple times.
 I did use the 10 Easy Meals sheet for a long time, but have the meals memorized now.

-If you want to see how we structure our days, watch the last few minutes of the video above, but know that we’ll be putting up a video and post next week to tackle that part of the planning, too.
+If you want to see how we structure our days, watch the last few minutes of the video above.
 Planning a lovely Charlotte Mason/eclectic homeschool is a little like making your own puzzle board and once you have your system down, it’s really fun to do.
 I promise!

 Resources we use for our Charlotte Mason (slightly eclectic) homeschool: